noface-0/S-NAS/README.md

 - More efficient exploration of the architecture space
 - Better architectures found with the same computational budget
 - Reduced chance of getting stuck in local optima

-**Note on Implementation Difference:** The S-NAS implementation differs significantly from the original PNAS paper.
-The original PNAS uses a surrogate model (an LSTM predictor) to estimate architecture performance without full training, along with a sophisticated progressive widening strategy.
-S-NAS adopts only the concept of gradually increasing architecture complexity through predefined complexity levels during evolutionary search, without the predictive surrogate model.
-This simplified approach is more practical but doesn't leverage the full performance prediction benefits of the original paper.

-**⚠️ COMING SOON:** A more faithful implementation of PNAS including the surrogate predictor model is currently in development and will be available in a future update.

 S-NAS combines both these techniques by default, providing state-of-the-art efficiency for neural architecture search.